VegOut

 What self-determination theory tells us about lasting change

 The key insight for anyone trying to build discipline is this: autonomy and competence are the two needs most directly linked to intrinsic motivation.
 Relatedness matters, but it plays a more supporting role.
-What this means practically is that the most durable motivation comes from feeling like you chose the behavior and from experiencing yourself getting better at it.
+What this means practically is that the most durable motivation comes from feeling like the behavior was freely chosen and from experiencing genuine improvement.
 Not from being watched.
 Not from being praised.
 Not from being held accountable by strangers on the internet.

 Research within this framework has consistently shown that intrinsic motivation predicts better learning, greater creativity, more persistence through difficulty, and higher psychological wellbeing than motivation driven by external pressure or rewards.
 A review from the Yale Center for Consumer Insights found that goals pursued out of personal enjoyment and curiosity were significantly more enduring than those driven by external incentives.